elliotgsilva/BiasedLanguageDetection/README.md

 ## Dataset

 The dataset contains proprietary information gathered by the company, and thus are hidden.
 The dataset we built our model with contains the following:
-A list of flagged words which may connote gender bias A set of 110K reviews, scraped from various websites wherein companies may provide feedback for freelancing employees Of this, the NYU & FairFrame teams worked together to annotate a subset of 5K reviews, based on whether the flagged word was being used in a problematic manner
+- A list of flagged words which may connote gender bias
+- A set of 110K reviews, scraped from various websites wherein companies may provide feedback for freelancing employees
+- Of the above 110K reviews, the NYU & FairFrame teams worked together to annotate a subset of 5K reviews, based on whether the flagged word was being used in a problematic manner

 ## Modeling